StarLederer/mwgsl/README.md

 # MWGSL

 Modular WGSL.
-A superset of WGSL that introduces syntax that allows developers to split WGSL and share parts between different files as well as some new useful attributes such as @cfg.
+A superset of WGSL that introduces syntax that allows developers to split WGSL and share parts between different files as well as some new useful attributes such as @cfg to help you build statically-analyzed DRY shader programs.
 While in theory this language can be compiled natively, it is mainly designed to be bundled and transpiled into vanilla WGSL.This document describes a different version of the language that was presented recently.
 The original document can be found in the ./drafts directory.

 *Note: This document is works in progress.*